New York's 93rd State Assembly district

 New York's 93rd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Chris Burdick since 2021.

 Geography

 District 93 is in Westchester County.
 It includes the towns of Bedford, Harrison, Lewisboro, Mount Kisco, New Castle, North Castle, North Salem, Pound Ridge and half of White Plains.

+The district overlaps (partially) with New York's 16th and 17th congressional districts, and the 37th and 40th districts of the New York State Senate.